cyberbotics/webots-doc/guide/tutorial-6-4-wheels-robot.md

 ### Controller

 In the previous tutorials, you have learnt how to setup a feedback loop and how to read the distance sensor values.
-However, actuating the[RotationalMotor](../reference/rotationalmotor.md) nodes is new.
+However, actuating the [RotationalMotor](../reference/rotationalmotor.md) nodes is new.
 The following note explain how to proceed.

-> **Note**: To program the rotational motors, the first step is to include the API module corresponding to the[RotationalMotor](../reference/rotationalmotor.md) node:
+> **Note**: To program the rotational motors, the first step is to include the API module corresponding to the [RotationalMotor](../reference/rotationalmotor.md) node:

 > ```c
 >  #include <webots/motor.h>
 > ```

-> Then to get the references of the[RotationalMotor](../reference/rotationalmotor.md) nodes:
+> Then to get the references of the [RotationalMotor](../reference/rotationalmotor.md) nodes:

 > ```c
 >  // initialize motors